2025 Fall Semester

 This class will introduce students to the modern study of the structure, composition, and evolution of the Earth's interior.
 We will integrate findings from geophysical observations, laboratory experiments, and computational models to develop a holistic picture of the large-scale behavior of our planet.
 The course will be divided into four major sections: 1) origin and composition of the Earth; 2) physical and chemical properties of Earth materials; 3) global Earth structure; 4) Earth dynamics.
 The course will introduce current topics and the latest findings from the scientific literature.

-This course explores the fundamentals of atomistic modeling and its applications to the study of material properties.
-The theory section emphasizes a conceptual framework of atomistic modeling.
-The section on applications provides examples of deriving material properties using atomistic modeling with available codes/softwares.
-Students gain experience applying atomistic modeling to their individual areas of research interest, such as material sciences, mineral physics, seismology, geochemistry, and environmental sciences.
+This course covers atomistic modeling fundamentals and the applications to the study of material properties.
+Topics include intro to clusters, quantum mechanics basics, Hartree-Fock, density function theory, molecular dynamics, and machine learning potential.
+Each topic contains both theory and hands-on software tutorials of deriving material properties using available softwares (e.g., VASP, PySCF, LAMMPS, DeePMD-kit).
+Students gain experience applying atomistic modeling to their individual areas of research interest.
 Individual projects are developed by students throughout the semester.

 The study of the oceans as a major influence on the atmosphere and the world environment.
 The contrasts between the properties of the upper and deep oceans; the effects of stratification; the effect of rotation; the wind-driven gyres; the thermohaline circulation.